Steps to take as an injured passenger Of a car accident

 Being aware of your rights as a passenger is just as important as knowing your rights as a driver.

-The steps you as a passenger take after being injured in an auto accident are crucial, so let's take a look at what you need to know.
+The steps you as a passenger take after being injured in a Georgia auto accident are crucial, so let's take a look at what you need to know.

 Seeking Medical Attention